davidesner/keboola-ftp-extractor/README.md

 ### FTP over SSL, Explicit FTPS
 The component allows both implicit FTP over SSL (default port 990) and explicit FTPS (default port 21).
 By default it supports all certificates signed by Root CAs.
+### Compression
+The component newly allows to retrieve archived (ZIP) files.
+You can download a single zip file or all files in the folder in the same manner as when downloading csv files.
+I.e. you can specify `prefix` parameter or a full name.
+The only difference is that the `extension` parameter is ignored and the ZIP file is expected to contain only csv files of the same type - all files within the archive are merged into the single Storage table.
+The ZIP files must not contain folder hierarchy and all folders are ignored.

 ### Configuration parameters
 - **FTP host URL** – (REQ) url of FTP host